Jai Opetaia: Early career

-Opetaia was scheduled to face Daniel Ammann for the vacant WBC-OPBF and Australian cruiserweight titles on 15 July 2017.
+Opetaia made his debut on 1 August 2015.
+He amassed a record of 11–0 from his debut to May 2017.
+Opetaia fought Daniel Ammann for the vacant WBC-OPBF and Australian cruiserweight titles on 15 July 2017.
 He won the fight by a ninth-round technical knockout.
-Opetaia was next scheduled to face Frankie Lopez for the vacant IBF Youth cruiserweight title on October 21, 2017.
+Opetaia was next scheduled to face Frankie Lopez for the vacant IBF Youth cruiserweight title on 22 October 2017.
 He won the fight by a first-round technical knockout.

-Opetaia made his first Australian Cruiserweight title defense against Benjamin Kelleher on 17 January 2018.
+Opetaia made his first Australian Cruiserweight title defence against Benjamin Kelleher on 17 January 2018.
 He won the fight by a third-round technical knockout.
 Opetaia fought for yet another regional title on 7 April 2018, when he was set to face Lukas Paszkowsky for the vacant WBO Asia-Pacific cruiserweight title.
 He won the fight by a second-round technical knockout.
-Opetaia made his first WBO Asia-Pacific cruiserweight title defense against Kurtis Pegoraro on 29 June 2018.
+Opetaia made his first WBO Asia-Pacific cruiserweight title defence against Kurtis Pegoraro on 29 June 2018.
 The fight was simultaneously a fight for the vacant IBF Pan-Pacific cruiserweight title.
 He won the fight by a second-round knockout.

 Opetaia fought Navosa Ioata for the vacant WBA Oceania interim cruiserweight title on 15 May 2019, and won the fight by an eight-round technical knockout.
-Opetaia made his first title defense two months later, on 27 July 2019, against Nikolas Charalampous, while also fighting for the vacant WBO Global cruiserweight title.
+Opetaia made his first title defence two months later, on 27 July 2019, against Nikolas Charalampous, while also fighting for the vacant WBO Global cruiserweight title.
 He won the fight by unanimous decision.
-Opetaia made the first defense of these two titles, and fought for the inaugural IBF Asia-Oceania cruiserweight title, against Mark Flanagan on 16 November 2019.
+Opetaia made the first defence of these two titles, and fought for the inaugural IBF Asia-Oceania cruiserweight title, against Mark Flanagan on 16 November 2019.
 He won the fight by an eight-round technical knockout.

 Opetaia was scheduled to defend his IBF Asia-Oceania and WBO Global cruiserweight titles in a rematch with Benjamin Kelleher on 22 October 2020.
 He won the fight by a sixth-round technical knockout.